Rolenzo9194/rninedesktop/README.md

 ## Getting Started

-* The [wiki](https://github.com/minbrowser/min/wiki) provides an overview of the the features available in Min, a list of available keyboard shortcuts, and answers to some [frequently asked questions](https://github.com/minbrowser/min/wiki/FAQ).
+* The [wiki](https://github.com/minbrowser/min/wiki) provides an overview of the the features available in rninedesktop, a list of available keyboard shortcuts, and answers to some [frequently asked questions](https://github.com/minbrowser/min/wiki/FAQ).
-* Min supports installing userscripts to extend its functionality.
+* rninedesktop supports installing userscripts to extend its functionality.
 See the [userscript documentation](https://github.com/minbrowser/min/wiki/userscripts) for instructions on writing userscripts, as well as a collection of scripts written by the community.
 * If you have questions about using rninedesktop, need help getting started with development, or want to talk about what we're working on, join our [Discord server](https://discord.gg/bRpqjJ4).

 ## Developing